-Lisa Montplaisir, mentored by Debra Tomanek.
-Dr. Montplaisir is currently serving as an Assistant Professor in the Department of Biological Sciences and School of Education at North Dakota State University.
+Dr. Lisa Montplaisir is an Associate Professor in the Department of Biological Sciences and School of Education at North Dakota State University.

-Marilyne Stains, mentored by Vicente Talaquer.
-Dr. Stains is currently serving as an Assistant Professor in the Department of Chemistry at University of Nebraska-Lincoln.
+Dr. Marilyne Stains is an Associate Professor in the Department of Chemistry at the University of Nebraska-Lincoln.